dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 .. note::

-   Only workflows located in the workflow group that is currently selected and displayed in the Process/Calculators Dock can be started via the Python Console.
-In a future release, this restriction will be removed, to allow starting workflows from any workflow group.
+   Only workflows located in the workflow group that is currently selected and displayed in the :ref:`Processes/Calculators Dock <label_section_processdock>` can be started via the Python Console.